Lina (entertainer)

-Following The Grace's indefinite hiatus in 2010, Lina established herself as a musical actress, notably through her participation in the original and Korean versions of stage musicals including Fame, Moon Embracing the Sun, Jekyll & Hyde, and Notre-Dame de Paris.
+Following The Grace's indefinite hiatus in 2010, Lina established herself as a musical actress, notably through her participation in the original and Korean versions of stage musicals including Fame, Moon Embracing the Sun, Jekyll & Hyde, Notre-Dame de Paris, Sweeney Todd: The Demon Barber of Fleet Street and Les Misérables.

 Personal life

 On July 25, 2014, Lina confirmed that she was dating musical actor, Jang Seung-jo for two years.
 They had been seeing each other since the musical "Temptation of Wolves".
 They got married on November 22, 2014, in a private wedding.
 The two welcomed their first child in September 2018.
 On September 28, 2021, the agency announced that Lina is pregnant with her second child.
-On December 31, 2021 Lina gave birth to the couple’s second child, a daughter.
+On December 31, 2021, Lina gave birth to the couple's second child, a daughter.